jutkko/vimfiles/README.md

 installation steps from the repo to install the plugin.

 ## Installing the plugins
-Open vim and run `:PlugInstall` command
+Open vim and run `:PlugInstall` command.